 Hemp-derived CBD that contains less than .3% THC is currently legal in the US, while laws for the EU and UK require less than .2% THC.
 These percentages (.3% and .2%) were assigned randomly and have no real scientific basis, but by default they have become standardized around the world, so they are likely to be the standard for a long time to come.

 As recently as ten years ago, CBD was largely unheard of, primarily because most cannabis plants were being bred and grown for the recreational market, which valued stronger varieties with higher amounts of THC.
 With the advent of legalization and increasing attention on medical marijuana, growers once again started producing CBD varieties.
 Today, it’s one of the most frequently searched topics on Google and it has become more widely known – you can find it sold in vitamin shops, health food stores, even gas stations.
 It’s also being infused into any number of products from hummus, soda and coffee to lip balm, bath bombs, and sexual lubricants.
 Canopy Growth, the world’s largest cannabis company appointed Martha Stewart as its official advisor on a CBD pet line for “people and their pets”.
-Industry analysts predict the CBD market will be topping $1 billion in 2020.
+Spending on CBD products already passed $3 Billion in 2020.
 Talk about going from zero to 60!

 CBD is often described as being “pharmacologically promiscuous” because of its wide range of activities and interactions with several neurotransmitter systems in the body.
 While patients find its ability to address many situations without side effects attractive, it’s also CBD’s biggest liability among medical professionals who tend to favor single action, targeted drugs.
 Doctors tend not to trust plant-based compounds that work broadly on multiple targets.
 This is unlikely to change in the near future.